You may also like

 Why is it important?

-16% of the world's population have a significant disability, which means they need some sort of adaptation on web pages in order for them to access it.
-That corresponds to 1.3 billion people.
+16% of the world's population need some sort of adaptation on web pages to access them.
+That corresponds to 1.3 billion people and a large proportion of a brand's audience that may be excluded through poor accessibility practices.

 The European Commission recognises the importance of accessibility and is driving legal reform as a result.
 The European Accessibility Act (EAA) requires that many types of online experiences such as e-commerce websites and mobile apps, are accessible to people with disabilities.
 The Act was introduced in 2019 and has a deadline of June 2025 for providers of products and services covered by the EAA to comply.